melopilosyan/lists-manager/README.md

 #### System dependencies
-Ruby 2.3.1
+- Ruby 2.3.1
-Rials 4.2.6
+- Rials 4.2.6
-PostgreSQL database
+- PostgreSQL database

 #### Configuration
 Copy `.env-template` to `.env` and save with necessary information.
 Keep this format:
 `SOME_KEY=appropriatevalue `
-Copy `config/database.yml` to `config/database.template.yml` providing your postgres username and password.
+Copy `config/database.template.yml` to `config/database.yml` providing your postgres username and password.

 #### Deployment instructions